sorrir/node-bluetooth/README.md

 ### Package structure

 `@sorrir/bluetooth` in its current state contains two main parts: `core` and `uart`, offering different levels of abstraction.
-Both are included if you import the package as whole, for example with
+Both are included if you import the package as a whole, for example with
 ```ts
 import * as sb from '@sorrir/bluetooth'
 ```